XMA-Faez/bt-whatsapp/docs/ux-analysis.md

 **Problem**: No acknowledgment when user selects country.
 They select "UAE" and immediately see main menu—no confirmation of their choice.

 **Recommendation**: Brief acknowledgment: "Great!
-I can help you with BaggageTaxi services in the UAE." before main menu.
+I can help you with BaggageTAXI services in the UAE." before main menu.

 ---